quanquejztr/in-college-cen4020/README-Week2-Testing.txt

 Build
 - GnuCOBOL: cobc -x -free -o InCollege src/InCollege.cob

+Flow!!!!
+- Edit `src/InCollege-Input.txt` with one response per line.
+- Run the app from repo root: `./InCollege`.
+- View results in `src/InCollege-Output.txt`.
+- More in-depth
+    - If the username is new, it gets added (appends a new line to userinfo.txt).
+    - If logging in user who already has profile: it just prints whatever’s stored in profiles.txt under that user’s block
+    - If user EDITS/SAVES chhanges the program writes the new data to a temp file (profiles.tmp / profiles.new (which is basically staging)) and then replaces the old block.
+So the old info gets overwritten safely.
 ------------------------------------------------
 FILES FROM EPIC1
-./src/InCollege.exe: executable to run (run from repo root). src/InCollege-Test.txt: input script the app reads. src/InCollege-Output.txt: app log output.
+./src/InCollege.exe: executable to run (run from repo root). src/InCollege-Input.txt: input script the app NOW reads (removed InCollege-Test because it was confusing having two inputs) src/InCollege-Output.txt: app log output.
 What the user sees src/userinfo.txt: credential store.
 Read to count existing accounts and to authenticate; appended to on successful “Create New Account"
 ------------------------------------------------
 NEW FILES
 src/profiles.txt: profiles database.
 Each profile is a block of tagged lines (USER, FN, LN, UNIV, MAJOR, GRAD, ABOUT, END).
-Created if missing at startup; read to view profile. src/profiles.tmp: temp file used during “Save Profile” to build the next full contents (truncated each save) . src/profiles.new: staging file used for atomic replace; after writing, it is moved over profiles.txt with mv -f How they interact
+Created if missing at startup; read to view profile. src/profiles.tmp: temp file used during “Save Profile” to build the next full contents. src/profiles.new: staging file used for atomic replace; after writing, it is moved over profiles.txt with mv -f
 ------------------------------------------------
 INPUT FLOW
-Input flows from src/InCollege-Test.txt → actions (create user, login, edit/view profile).
+Input flows from src/InCollege-Input.txt → actions (create user, login, edit/view profile).
 Output flows to src/InCollege-Output.txt via SHOW for every prompt/message.
 Creating an account appends a fixed-width record to src/userinfo.txt. later logins read from it to authenticate.
 Creating/editing a profile...
 (1) writes a new full file image into src/profiles.tmp for building, (2) copies it to src/profiles.new for staging, then renames to src/profiles.txt for viewing